 I was 14 when the brain bleed happened.
 It was a normal Friday until I got a headache and my left side began feeling tingly like it was falling asleep.
 After a trip to the local doctor, I later found myself in the back of an ambulance and vomiting with the driver turning on the sirens to get me to the hospital as quickly as possible.
 The ambulance driver asked my mom if that was my father following behind the ambulance?

-The driver said he can’t do that and that was the last thing I remember before going unconscious for the next 6 months.
+The driver said to my mom, he can’t do that and that was the last thing I remember before going unconscious for the next 6 months.
 I don’t remember the doctors telling my parents to call all family and religious clergy because I may not make it through the night.
-I don’t remember all the friends and family visiting me and supporting me.
-I don’t remember Steve Yzerman coming to see me and giving me the jersey he wore in the Stanley Cup.
+I don’t remember all the friends and family visiting me and supporting me, and I even don’t remember Steve Yzerman coming to see me and giving me the jersey he wore in the Stanley Cup.

 Almost 1 year after my first brain injury I had another one due to complications from the first.
 I remember sitting in the office at school when it began happening and thinking, are you kidding me?